Champions of 12.3

 ADVOCATING to government for enabling conditions for food

-*Note: Champions currently serve in an individual capacity.
+*Note: Champions currently serve in an individual capacity but have endorsement from their organisation.

 ASSOC PROFESSOR MIRANDA MIROSA